Texting As Its Own Language

 Aww

-This has a number of uses.
-“Aww” is texted to show empathy, compassion, and amusement.
+Aww has a number of uses.
+It shows empathy, compassion, and amusement.

 Eugh/Augh